When Does “The Last Samurai” (2003) Take Place?

 These historical dates are possible but complicated because Algren is loosely based on the real-world French naval military leader Eugène Collache, who was in Japan only during the duration of the Boshin War.
 In the real-world, the primary Western countries helping to modernize Japan's military were European not American and the Boshin War battles most similar to those in the movie were fought between ships and not on land.
 Moritsugu Katsumoto (one of "The Last Samurai" of the film's title) is based on the real-world Saigō Takamori, a samurai who led the anti-Imperial, anti-modernization forces in both the Boshin War and the Satsuma Rebellion, which did end in a land battle.
 The fictionalized version of this battle is on or just after “May 25th, 1877.”, as dated by Algren’s journal (while the real-world equivalent happened on September 24th).

-Additionally, the movie’s prologue has a time and place setting title card reading "San Francisco, 1876" so it’s within the same years as the main part of the narrative.
+Additionally, the movie’s prologue has another time and place setting title card reading "San Francisco, 1876" so it’s within the same years as the main part of the narrative.
 HOWEVER, the story’s first half includes multiple flashbacks to Algren’s time in the American Army during the post-Civil War "American Indian Wars" before the beginning of the story.
 These are unplaceable but must occur sometime between 1865 AD and 1876 AD.